XRPLF/xrpl-dev-portal/content/tutorials/quickstart/assign-an-authorized-minter-using-javascript.md

 # Usage

-You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/js/){.github-code-download} archive to try the sample in your own browser.
+You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/js/)<!-- {.github-code-download} --> archive to try the sample in your own browser.

 ## Get Accounts